Written by

 Should this proposal go into effect, affected organizations should reevaluate their recruiting strategies to account for the increased talent options.
 Many organizations can leverage DEI policies and culture to attract candidates previously locked into non-competes.

 On the flip side, businesses that have traditionally benefited from non-competes may need to rethink their strategy.
-They will need to leverage compensation packages, review benefits offerings, establish robust DEI strategies, and evaluate their company culture to determine if they have the necessary offerings to maintain retention without help from the non-compete.
+For example, an employer in the freight industry may need to find different ways to ensure they retain sales employees with large books of business to keep those revenue streams.
+Employers will need to leverage compensation packages, review benefits offerings, establish robust DEI strategies, and evaluate their company culture to determine if they have the necessary offerings to maintain retention without help from the non-compete.

-Regardless of stature, industry, or offerings, your organization may feel this proposal's effects should it be enacted.
+Regardless of stature, industry, or offerings, your organization may feel this proposal's effects if it's enacted.
 Consider how the rule may impact your industry and create an actionable plan.
+You can prepare by making retention a focus of your efforts, so valuable revenue streams remain with your organization rather than following key talent out your door.

 If ill-prepared, you could lose out on new talent or see a sudden decrease in retention.
 By staying up-to-date, you can remain ahead of the curve and avoid being blindsided by a sudden shift in your industry.